-What about Nina's death?
+Nina's death.
 You never expect it, plus most people don't become friends with her in time.

 Screwing up anyone's love life.
 For example: making a character leave the game (like Kai or Cliff), turning down a character, choosing a bad option in a love event, or (sometimes) courting a character.
 It's even worse in the Wonderful Life series, especially in the first game.
 If you court a character and marry another, they'll go to your house crying and basically give you a "You Suck"speech.

 Out of all the "betrayed" scenes in A Wonderful Life, the saddest has got to be Muffy's.
-Let's just say that if you don't feel bad about getting Muffy to four hearts and then proposing to someone else, then you have no soul:
+Let's just say that it's hard not to feel bad about getting Muffy to four hearts and then proposing to someone else.: